hksharma2004/ArtLoop-Frontend/README.md

 # ArtLoop - AI-Powered Sketch-to-Art Transformation

-ArtLoop is a cutting-edge web application that transforms rough sketches into refined artwork using advanced AI technology.
-With an intuitive interface and powerful backend, ArtLoop enables creators to bring their ideas to life quickly and effortlessly.
+ArtLoop is a  web application that transforms rough sketches into refined artwork.
+It enables creators to bring their ideas to life quickly and effortlessly.

 ## Table of Contents
 - [Features](#features)